-A pre-application site visit by the Conservation District is required with potential program participants prior to the submission of any funding application.
-The purpose of a pre-application meeting is to work jointly with the program participant to ensure that the application they submit is in the best interest of both entities.
+The Conservation District will meet with potential program participants on site to discuss the potential project before an application is submitted for funding.
+The purpose of a preapplication meeting is to work jointly with the program participant to ensure that the application they submit is in the best interest of both entities.
 The pre-application meeting allows the district to provide input on the potential project at an early stage before the program participant has invested a large amount of time and resources in developing an application.